karadagi/MapGenerator/README.md

 ```
 3. Build with Gulp.
 This will watch for changes to any Typescript files.
 If you edit the HTML or CSS you will have to rerun this command.
 [Gulp Notify](https://github.com/mikaelbr/gulp-notify) sends a notification whenever a build finishes.
 ```
-gulp
+npx gulp
 ```
-4. Open `dist/index.html` in a web browser, refresh the page whenever the project is rebuilt.
+4. Open `dist/index.html` in a web browser, refresh the page with ctrl+shift+r whenever the project is rebuilt.

 ## Contributing